SeldonIO/semantic-vectors-lucene-tools/README.md

 mvn -DskipTests=true clean package
 ```

+The examples have the following dependencies:

+ * Internet connection
+ * MySQL
+ * csvtool

 Then go into the examples folder and run:

  * ```./create_wiki_film_db.sh``` : this will download film abstracts from dbpedia and populate a mysql database.
 You will need to edit the mysql settings for your local setup.

 Then you can run: